Counting Square Discriminants: Spectral Expansion

-The residue of the Eisenstein series at $s = 1$ will not contribute anything, because the $h$\th\ Fourier coefficient of the constant function is $0$.

-Finally we show that the continuous spectrum also adds a term of $O(X^\hf)$ to $I$, as defined in \eqref{mellin}.

-Now we move the line of integration in $u$ to $\Re(u) = 5/8$.
-This separates the poles at $s = u $ and $s = 1-u$.
-Then move the $s$ line of integration down to $\Re(s) = 7/16$.
-During the process we will pick up a pole from the $M$ function at $s = u$.
+We can shift the line of integration of $w_2$ to $\Re w_2 = \vep$ without passing over poles.
+Moving the line of integration of $w_1$ to $\Re w_1 = \hf $, past the pole at $w_1=1-w_2$, and taking $\delta \to 0$ we get that the shifted integral vanishes and the residual term is